GhaidaSenani/GhaidaSenani.github.io/_posts/2019-11-20-Find IT !-The Cheapest Alternative.markdown

 ![flow]({{site.url}}/assets/img/Myntra-online-shopping.jpg)

-I Got the data set from my nrta .com is an Indian website  , contains 44447 images with their json files , from all departments , and 51  Categories.
+I got the dataset from mynrta.com is an Indian website  , contains 44,447 images with their JSON files , from all departments , and 51  Categories.

 ### 2.Date preprocessing

-+ Extract features for each image from the json file .
++ Extract features for each image from the JSON file.
-+ Convert Indian Rupee to Dollars $  .
++ Convert Indian Rupee to Dollars $.
-+ Limited to just 250$ and under.
++ Limit to just 250$ and under.
-+ Just keep clothing departments images with 16 categories .
++ Include clothing departments images with 16 categories.
-+ Image Augmentations  for categories balance .
++ Image data augmentation is used for categories balance.
 + Resize and normalize all the images to the same size.